-Kampung Naga is a community that still holds fast to the noble values of its ancestors.
-The main study conducted by the researcher is to identify the values of local wisdom, ecology, and local culture of the Kampung Naga community which can be a reference in social studies learning in elementary school.
-This study uses a qualitative method with an ethnographic approach that studies cultural values in Kampung Naga, through interview techniques with several informants, tour guides, elementary school teachers, and geographers, observations, and documentation studies.
-The results of the study show that the people of Kampung Naga have local ecological wisdom values, both in terms of regional spatial planning, disaster mitigation, environmental conservation, daily consumption patterns, spring protection, prohibited forest protection, agricultural activities, and fisheries conservation.
-This can be used as a real example for students to learn ecology through various ways, through the place-based learning approach, environmental projects, and others.
+Humans are creatures that rely on nature as a place to meet their needs.
+However, often the exploration of nature turns into exploitation that destroys nature until it loses its usefulness.
+Some indigenous peoples are people who still hold fast to the noble values of their ancestors.
+One of these indigenous peoples is the indigenous people of Kampung Naga in Tasikmalaya.
+The main study conducted by the researcher is to identify the values of local ecological wisdom of the local culture of the Kampung Naga community which can be a reference in social studies learning in elementary school grade V. This study uses a qualitative method with an ethnographic approach that studies the cultural values in Kampung Naga, through interview techniques with two informants, namely tourguides and experts in the fields of Geography, observation, and documentation studies.
+The results of the study show that the traditional village community of Kampung Naga has local ecological wisdom values, both in terms of regional spatial planning, disaster mitigation, environmental conservation, daily consumption patterns, spring protection, prohibited forest protection, agricultural activities, and fisheries conservation.
+Unique ecological value can also be found by the separation of the area into the upper (sacred), middle (neutral), and lower (gross) areas.
+The value of disaster mitigation and environmentally friendly consumption patterns also exists in taboos or pamali which are still a guideline for the people of Kampung Naga.